josepablocam/josepablocam.github.io/src/index.md

 <img src="static/profile.jpeg" alt="profile" width="200"/>

-I'm a senior researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.
-My current line of work focuses on using neurosymbolic techniques for applications ranging from program repair to programming by example, with a particular emphasis on the former.
+I'm a researcher working at the intersection of machine learning and software engineering.
+Previously, I was a senior researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.

 I received a PhD in
 Computer Science (CS) from MIT under the supervision of Martin Rinard, an MS